Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/rewards/set-title.md

 Enter the new title for your channel point reward.

 ### Reset to Original
-Reset the reward title to it's original value.
+Reset the reward title to its original value.

 ---